Welcome to the ADHD Annual Review Service

 Your pre-assessment questionnaires.

 If you’ve just received a message telling you that you’ve been referred into the service - great!
 Welcome aboard.
-That means we’re processing your details and will soon be in touch via SMS with two questionnaires - the first being a “tick box” questionnaire that asks you to select answers from a range of options.

 If you’re unable to receive text messages, please contact our dedicated ADHD line on 01905 671753 and a member of our team will be able to help.